DevMountain/node-3-mini/README.md

 ### Summary

-In this step, we'll connect SQLTabs to our Heroku databse.
+In this step, we'll connect SQLTabs to our Heroku database.
 We'll then add a new table to our Heroku database called `airplanes`.

 ### Instructions